elmfrain/cnmcu-nano-demo/README.md

 ```
 because the application expects `rom.bin` to be the output file.

+## Downloads
+Prebuilt binaries for Windows, Linux, and MacOS x86_64 systems can be found in the [releases](https://github.com/elmfrain/cnmcu-nano-demo/releases) section.

 ## Libraries Used
 * [GLFW](https://www.glfw.org/) - Windowing and input handling.